canonical/snapd/CONTRIBUTING.md

 On merging, you can rework the branch history as you see fit.
 Consider squashing commits from the original PR with those made during the review process, for example.
-A [force push][git-force] will be required if you do this.
+Commit messages should follow the format described in [CODING.md](CODING.md).
+A [force push][git-force] will be required if you rework the history.

 Start a [rebase][github-rebase] from the original parent commit of your first commit.
 Ensure you do not rebase on top of the current main as this means